Top 8 Typography Design Tips for Using Fonts

 Even with all the rules out there, it is best to find your own way and use them only as means of guiding yourself to what original works await you.

-As you can see, there is no need to be so rigid with anything you may encounter.
+As you can see, there is no need to be so rigid with anything you may encounter in these typography design tips.

 Although there can be things that will strongly argue for or argue against doing certain things, in the end, it is a mixture of many things that can lead you to success.